noah-nuebling/mac-mouse-fix/README.md

 To publish a new update:
 - Create a GitHub release for the new update
 - Checkout this repo / branch and run `generate_appcasts.py`
-- Commit and push the new appcast files.
+- Commit and push the changes that were made to the appcast files.